Ward727a/godot_datatable_plugin/README.md

 #### I created my table, and added elements in it, how can I access it?

-You can access it by using the `datatable_` class, please be aware that this class will be renamed to `datatable` in the next version!
+You can access it by using the `Collection` class!

 ## ©License